 From Chandigarh, the route is Roopnagar – Ghanauli – Kiratpur Sahib – Bilaspur – Barmana – Sundernagar – Mandi.
-The journey till Chandigarh would have remained on fast track but this is where it starts to get slow.
-First hurdle is Chandigarh.
+The journey till Chandigarh would have remained on a fast track but this is where it starts to get slow.
+The first hurdle is Chandigarh.
 It doesn’t matter if you took a bypass or entered the city; you are bound to waste some time in the traffic here.

 Mandi to Prashar Lake

 Prashar Lake is located at a distance of about 55 kilometers from Mandi.
 The route will be Mandi – Bijani – Kamand – Baggi – Prashar Lake.
-Condition of this road will heavily depend on your time of travel but it will be just about average at its best.
+The condition of this road will heavily depend on your time of travel but it will be just about average at its best.

 If you were visiting here during monsoon, then even this stretch will have several bad sections full of slush.
-It is a narrow winding road and the entire drive is really steep climb all the way till the top.
-I will strongly advise to go slow and carefully as the traffic here is two ways.
+It is a narrow winding road and the entire drive is really steep climb all the way to the top.
+I will strongly advise going slow and carefully as the traffic here is two ways.

 Kullu to Prashar Lake via Bajaura

-70-80% of the people coming to the lake follow the above mentioned route via Mandi.
-There is however another road from Kullu which also can be used to reach Prashar Lake if you were coming from Manali side.
+70-80% of the people coming to the lake follow the above-mentioned route via Mandi.
+There is however another road from Kullu which also can be used to reach Prashar Lake if you were coming from the Manali side.

 The route then will be as below.